YunhaoLiu1228/CS241-Systems/luscious_locks/HW0.md

 ### Program arguments, `argc`, `argv`
 1. What are two ways to find the length of `argv`?
-	⁃	a for loop iterating through argv starting at 1 and incrementing a counter ⁃	argc - 1
+	⁃	a for loop iterating through argv and incrementing a counter ⁃	argc
 2. What does `argv[0]` represent?
 	-	the program name
 ### Environment Variables